-The Plain is being rebuilt and ambitious plans to redesign St Giles have been floated, but for me the most obvious redevelopment for central Oxford, the one that will cost the least and deliver the most, is Broad St. All that is basically needed is to remove the car parking, remove the kerbs and resurface the entire area, drop the speed limit to 5mph and perhaps time-restrict access, and Oxford could have a showpiece central square.
+The Plain is being rebuilt and ambitious plans to redesign St Giles have been floated, but for me the most obvious redevelopment for central Oxford, the one that will cost the least and deliver the most, is Broad St. All that is basically needed is to remove the car parking, remove the kerbs and resurface the entire area, drop the speed limit to 10mph and time-restrict loading access, and Oxford could have a showpiece central square.

 Broad St is a fantastic space, with the frontages of the Sheldonian, the Clarendon building, the old Oriental Institute, Trinity and Balliol colleges, and so forth.
 It is already a kind of bike parking hub and a tourist centre — it has the biggest tourist information centre and seems to be where tour groups assemble — and is already used for occasional markets (though they are always crammed into a small space at the western end where they block a major through route for pedestrians and cyclists).
 Broad St should be a grand square, the very centre of Oxford, where people meet and eat and drink and wander.
 (The other candidate for this is St Giles, but that carries one of Oxford's major through routes so would be much harder to reengineer.)
 It's never quite going to be a Piazza San Marco (Venice's biggest square and tourist centre) but Broad St has the potential to approach that on a smaller scale.
 It's simply madness that a space with this potential is used as a car park and motor vehicle turning area, with only narrow pavements for the throngs of students and tourists and everyone else.